kingmoc/adding-products-cart-cjs-react/README.md

 Because the `<CartItems />` component is deeply nested, use a particular hook to help prevent massive prop drilling - `useContext()`.

-*Again, this is preference and NOT a guide on react hooks or prop drilling...*
+*Again, this is preference and NOT a guide on React hooks or prop drilling...*

 Moving forward, in order to use [Context API](https://reactjs.org/docs/hooks-reference.html#usecontext) - you'll need to setup your context and export it using `createContext()`: